-۵ Domain 2: The Classroom Environment lent ပိ Component 2c: Managing Classroom Procedures m Procedures Ineffective Effective: Emerging Effective: Proficient Highly Effective Much instructional time is Some instructional time is There is little loss of Instructional time is } lost due to inefficient lost due to only partially instructional time due to maximized due to efficient classroom routines and effective classroom routines effective classroom routines classroom routines and procedures. and procedures. and procedures. procedures. • There is little or no evidence The teacher's management The teacher's management Students contribute to the of the teacher managing of instructional groups, of instructional groups management of instructional instructional groups, transitions, and/or the and/or the handling of groups, transitions, and/or transitions, and/or the handling of materials and materials and supplies are the handling of materials and handling of materials and supplies is inconsistent, consistently successful. supplies. supplies effectively. leading to some disruption With minimal guidance and Routines are well understood • There is little evidence that of learning. prompting, students follow and may be initiated by students know or follow With regular guidance and established classroom students. established routines, prompting, students follow routines. w)==== established routines
+Component 2c: Managing Classroom Procedures Ineffective Effect m Drocedures Ineffecti aging Classroom 20.000.00 ve Effective: Emerging Effective: Proficient Highly Effective Much instructional time is al time is Some instructional time is • There is little loss of Instructional time is lost due to inefficient cient lost due to only partially instructional time due to maximized due to efficient classroom routines and es and effective classroom routines Ş effective classroom routines classroom routines and procedures. and procedures. and procedures. procedures.
+There is little or no evidence no evidence The teacher's management • The teacher's management Students contribute to the of the teacher managing anaging of instructional groups, of instructional groups management of instructional instructional groups, nbs, transitions, and/or the and/or the handling of groups, transitions, and/or transitions, and/or the or the handling of materials and materials and supplies are the handling of materials and handling of materials and rials and supplies is inconsistent, consistently successful. supplies. supplies effectively. ely. leading to some disruption • With minimal guidance and Routines are well understood There is little evidence that dence that of learning. prompting, students follow and may be initiated by students know or follow r follow With regular guidance and established classroom students, established routines, nes, prompting, students follow routines. established routines